About Breast Forms

 For many years, the bra industry has used a bra band sizing system that recommends you add 4 to your under-bust measurement to find your band size.
 Many bra companies use a sizing system such that a person measuring 36 inches under-bust would wear a 40 bra band (36 plus 4).

-Transform is a company that uses the "plus 4" system, so if you are buying a Transform See-Thru Bra from our site, use your measurement plus 4 to find your band size in that bra.
+Transform is a company that uses the "plus 4" system, so if you are buying a Transform See-Thru Bra, a Tiffany Bra, or a Della Bra from our site, use your measurement plus 4 to find your band size in that bra.

 If you are buying bras from other companies

 The "plus 4" rule described above for band sizing is pretty common in the industry, but in recent years it has fallen out of favor with some newer bra companies.
 There are a number of retailers who stock a much greater range of band and cup choices, especially for hard-to-fit sizes.
 Those more specialized retailers tend to rely on your physical measurement first, and then they will have their own sizing recommendations based on your under-bust measurement.

 Confused?
 Don’t worry!
 The world of bra fitting is as much an art as a science.
 There are three important things to remember from all this.
 First: always know your actual under-bust measurement!
 Second: when shopping for a bra, ask if the style you are choosing uses a "plus 4" band sizing, or an actual measurement.
 If it is a decent shop, they should be able to help fit you based on their knowledge of the products.
 And third: whenever you can, try on a bra for fit, and know the return policy if you are buying bras online.